theresaswayne/califano/README.md

 # califano

-CellProfiler and R files created for Mikko Turunen in Andrea Califano's lab
+CellProfiler and R files created for Andrea Califano's lab